 In the 18th century, the first symphonies were string symphonies, written in just four parts: first violin, second violin, viola, and bass.
 The basso continuo part was provided by a bassoon together with a harpsichord.

 Gradually, additions included horns, occasionally a pair of oboes, and then both horns and oboes together.
 Over the century, other instruments were added to the classical orchestra: flutes (sometimes replacing the oboes), separate parts for bassoons, clarinets, and trumpets and timpani.
 By the end of the 18th century, the standard symphony orchestra consisted of the string ensemble mentioned above, pairs of winds (flutes, oboes, clarinets, bassoons), a pair of horns, and timpani.
 A keyboard continuo instrument (harpsichord or piano) remained an option.

 Over the course of the 19th century, Trombones were added to the symphonic orchestra (see Beethoven’s 5th, 6th, and 9th symphonies).
-The combination of bass drum, triangle, and cymbals (sometimes also: piccolo), which 18th century composers employed as a coloristic effect came to be increasingly used during the second half of the 19th century without any such connotations of genre.
+The combination of the bass drum, triangle, and cymbals (sometimes also: piccolo), which 18th-century composers employed as a coloristic effect came to be increasingly used during the second half of the 19th century without any such connotations of the genre.
 It was not just a matter of variety, though: during the 19th century, more members were added both to the strings and to the winds section.
 Now you do understand why Mahler was able to write the Symphony of a thousand, right?